 Reimagining a sustainable data network to

-Fueled by the generation of larger and more complex genomic, genetic, and breeding data, advances in agricultural science are increasingly led by data-driven discovery.
+Fueled by the generation of larger and more complex genomic, genetic, and breeding data (GGB), advances in agricultural science are increasingly led by data-driven discovery.
 When data are correctly stored, described, integrated, and shared, they can be easily found and reused, increasing their value for the global research community.

 Ensuring high-quality agricultural data that comply with the Findable, Interoperable, Accessible, and Reusable (FAIR) principles is the mission of AgBioData.
 This RCN project will bring together the agricultural biological sciences to identify how to improve data management, curation, and stewardship at scale.
-We will create a network of Genomic, Genetic and Breeding Databases (GGB), researchers, scholarly publishers, and funders to advance data access, interoperability, reusability, and sustainability.
+We will create a network of GGB Databases, researchers, scholarly publishers, and funders to advance data access, interoperability, reusability, and sustainability.
 The products of this network will expedite and facilitate research outcomes for AgBioData member database stakeholders, with the ultimate goal of enabling food security through agricultural research.

 Our overall mission to promote FAIR principles in agricultural research builds on four major steps: